pocomane/brewed-in-the-apocalypse/bita.md

 bla bla

-For a quick version, the protagonists can just write on their character sheetS 8 traits and 2 fortune points.
-These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
+For a quick version, the protagonists can just write on their character sheet 8 traits.
+These can be seen as applying 8 times the move __Add a trait__, refer to the relevant section for details.
 We suggest to start selecting and mixing traits from the characters in in the playbook.
 Or at least use them as inspiration.

 ## Creating special moves